top of page

 There was nothing to say after that, the die had been cast.

-Louderback—who was working with an officiating crew he had met that morning—did not have the beats worked out with his fellow referees.
-That camaraderie is a critical component of quality referee work and this crew did not have it.
-When Louderback jogged to the sideline to hear McCartney’s spiel, none of the other officials had stepped up to change the down marker.
+Louderback—who was working with an officiating crew that he had met just that morning—did not have the beats worked out with his fellow referees.
+That camaraderie and familiarity are critical components of quality referee work and his crew had not had time to build it.
+When Louderback jogged to the sideline to hear out McCartney, none of the other officials had stepped in to change the down marker or remind Louderback to do it.

 As the teams trotted back onto the field the box on top of the signal pole said second down.
 The scoreboard said second down.
 The head referee believed it was second down.
 And Colorado was running an end of game sequence predicated on it being second down.
-Of course, it was third down, something a fast-growing crowd within the stadium was starting to comprehend, and they were making their way quickly out of the stands and down onto the field to shout their truth.
+Of course, it was third down, which was a situation that a fast-growing contingent within the stadium was starting to realize.
+These people were making their way down the stairs and out onto the perimeter of the field to shout this fact at the oblivious referees.

-Bob Stull, Missouri's head coach, said he felt something was going haywire with the downs but de-prioritized it.
-Stull had the disposition and final instruction of a squad making its desperate last stand to concern himself with, and he put his trust in the controls.
-Fourth down, fifth down, tenth down, the Tigers had to make a stop.
+Bob Stull, Missouri's head coach, later said that he felt something was going haywire with the downs but he had de-prioritized it.
+Stull had the disposition of a squad making its desperate last stand to concern himself with, and he put his trust in the controls.
+Fourth down, 5th down, 10th down, the Tigers had to make a stop.

 "In the heat of the game I can much more easily see a scenario where the teams and coaches lose count, but not the officials," Stull said the next day.
 "I’ve seen plenty of instances where the coaches make a mistake with the downs and the officials have complete control of the situation."